samhamra/testar/README.md

 Even though much can be reused, the MWApi class used in ApacheHttpClientMediaWikiApi needs to be replaced with a class that uses the JSON MediaWiki API in this new implementation of the MediaWikiApi.
 This new class should support the following:

-a.
-Validating login
+- Validating login
-b.
-Getting an edit token
+- Getting an edit token
-c.
-Sending post/get requests with parameters
+- Sending post/get requests with parameters
-d.
-Uploading files
+- Uploading files
-e.
-Setting/getting auth cookie
+- Setting/getting auth cookie
-f.
-Keeping login state
+- Keeping login state

 New tests need to be written for the new MediaWikiApi implementation.
 Like for ApacheHttpClientMediaWikiApi, much code can be reused from ApacheHttpClientMediaWikiApiTest with some minor changes (e.g. changing tests that use xml to use json instead).